 More so, the current bitcoin blockchain size limit is 1 MB.
 However, some of the space within this limit is not usable.
 So, you will have to work with the bitcoin blockchain size limit just as it is.

 The problem of the blockchain ledger size of Ethereum was more intense than that of bitcoin.
 Alistair Milne, a bitcoin investor, raised alarms on how the Ethereum ledger size is growing compared to bitcoin.
 According to the picture posted by him, Ethereum is growing at 3x that of bitcoins.

 But, that might not be completely true as Ethereum also offers ways to work with the ledger.
 It offers a concept called pruning, which allows nodes to work without the need to download whole blockchain data.

-With an ever-increasing size of the blockchain, scalability also becomes a problem.
+With the ever-increasing size of the blockchain, scalability also becomes a problem.
 It has been one of the significant issues for bitcoin.
-To solve the problem temporarily, they did a SegWit2x hard fork, which worked towards improving the block size (at the granular level) — improving the scalability and performance issues associated with bitcoin.
+To temporarily solve the problem, they did a SegWit2x hard fork, which worked towards improving the block size (at the granular level) — improving the scalability and performance issues associated with bitcoin.

-The ledger size is going to increase rapidly with estimates of it each 6.5 TB by Jan 2023.
-It will bring in the need to buy more hard disk space to participate in the network.
+The ledger size is going to increase rapidly, with estimates of it each 6.5 TB by Jan 2023.
+It will bring in the need to buy harder disk space to participate in the network.

 We live in a world that thrives on transactions.
 Every day, there are non-cash payments in billions.
-Right now, we witness 522 billion transactions per year approximately.
-The growth of transactions is in quadratic fashion.
+The growth of transactions is in a quadratic fashion.
 However, with cryptocurrencies like bitcoin, Ethereum, NEO, etc., we see a change in how transactions are carried out through non-traditional channels.

 The issue limit brings new problems.
 These numbers are real concerns.
 Also, the fact that the block size will increase exponentially, it will take more time for miners to solve a block resulting in slower transactions.